 The finish is downhill, up a little gutter and in the ski resort.
 You figuratively and literally finish on a high.
 And in joining the exclusive club of being a Peaks Challenge finisher you should enjoy all the post-ride festivities on offer.

-Peaks Falls Creek starts on top of the mountain.
+Peaks starts on top of Falls Creek mountain.
 The road to it from Mount Beauty is closed very early, as riders are descending by 7am.
 So a strong recommendation is to find a place to stay on the mountain.
 However given the popularity of the event rooms book up fast.
 To best avoid disappointment, check accommodation sooner rather than later.

 Food and drink